 AR in online shopping

-AR can also be helpful and improve the shopping experience in traditional, localized retail.
-Memomi, for example, is a high-tech mirror with some almost magical abilities.
-This makes it possible, for example, to try out combinations of garments without having to wait for a free changing room.
-Or the mirror can dynamically adjust the colors of the fabrics.
-This way, many models and variants can be tried out within a short space of time – even if they are not available in the store.
+Memomi for example, is a high-tech mirror with almost magical abilities.
+It lets customers combine and try on garments without having to wait for a free dressing room.
+The mirror can also dynamically adjust the colors of the fabrics.
+This way, lots of styles and variants can be tried out within a short space of time – even if they are not available in the store.

 AR for print and outdoor advertising